smartcontractkit/chainlink-automation-templates/batch-nft-reveal/README.md

 However, you still need to manually replace the `subscriptionId` value with your own.
 To obtain one, you need to [Create and fund a VRF subscription](https://docs.chain.link/docs/get-a-random-number/#create-and-fund-a-subscription).

-To have a fully working solution, both [Chainlink VRF](https://docs.chain.link/docs/vrf-contracts/) and [Chainlink Keepers](https://docs.chain.link/docs/chainlink-keepers/supported-networks/) have to be supported on the network.
+To have a fully working solution, both [Chainlink VRF](https://docs.chain.link/docs/vrf-contracts/) and [Chainlink Automation](https://docs.chain.link/docs/chainlink-automation/supported-networks/) have to be supported on the network.

 ## Register Upkeep

-To automate the metadata reveal with Chainlink’s network of keepers, you need to [register new Upkeeep](https://keepers.chain.link/new) by following this [step-by-step guide](https://docs.chain.link/docs/chainlink-keepers/register-upkeep/).
+To automate the metadata reveal with Chainlink’s Automation network, you need to [register new Upkeeep](https://automation.chain.link/new) by following this [step-by-step guide](https://docs.chain.link/docs/chainlink-automation/register-upkeep/).

 ## User Interface